JasmeetSinghBali/Full_Stack_Projects/ReadMe.md

 - [x] setup map sdk
 - [x] global API access key to make new travel entry established at backend.
 - [x] Deploy backend (https://vercel.com/cli)now.sh(backend) & MongoDB(database)
-- [x] Deploy frontend React to vercel and set up cors origin and access so that backend and fronntend part deployed part can interact.
+- [x] Deploy frontend React to vercel and set up cors origin and access so that backend and frontend part deployed can interact.

 > ### For Future Versions